eslint/eslint/docs/rules/comma-spacing.md

 # Enforces spacing around commas (comma-spacing)

-Spacing around commas improve readability of a list of items.
+Spacing around commas improves readability of a list of items.
 Although most of the style guidelines for languages prescribe adding a space after a comma and not before it, it is subjective to the preferences of a project.

 ```js
 var foo = 1, bar = 2;